Hubear41/Sketchy-Magic/README.md

 The project will be implemented with the following technologies:

-    * Vanilla Javascipt
+    * Vanilla Javascipt.
-    * `HTML5 Canvas` for rendering on to the DOM
+    * `HTML5 Canvas` for rendering on to the DOM.
-    * `Paper.js` for drawing with the mouse as well as rendering
+    * `Paper.js` for drawing with the mouse as well as rendering.
-    * Webpack to bundle and serve up various scripts
+    * Webpack to bundle and serve up various scripts.

 ## Implementation Timeline

-    * Most important category
-    * Daily breakdown
-    * Aim to be done by Friday
+**Day 1**

+    [] Complete basic skeleton and game functionality.
+    [] Review documentation on `Paper.js`.
+    [] Complete player's ability to draw on map.

+**Day 2**

+    [] Complete player avatar movements, appearance, and basic attacks.
+    [] Complete player spell casting through mouse drawings.
+    [] Start creating enemy designs and AI.

+**Day 3**

+    [] Allow enemies to pick up and move with crystal.
+    [] Complete at least 2 enemy types and their functionality.
+    [] Have the game run several rounds with increasing enemies.

+**Day 4**

+    [] Add flair to magic that is cast
+    [] Finish styling page
+    [] Finish any outstanding MVPS

 ## Bonus Features

+    * Add more shapes & spells as rewards from completing levels
+    * Add more enemy types.
+    * Add different level designs to accomdate new enemies.
+    * Player can only have 4 spells at a time.
+Have a spell manager interface.
+    * Add boss enemy types for final round of each stage.